 - Extended deposit runs that require tighter controls to avoid drift

 If a sleep gummy only works when everything goes exactly right, it’s not commercially ready.
-The goal is a formula and process that are robust, not fragile.
+The goal is a formula and process that are reliable and tough, not fragile.

 Microbiology and Water Activity: The Balance That Makes or Breaks Gummies